The first year….

 P.s As you know I retell stories from my life; honest and vulnerable stories.
 I wanted to do a series sharing stories from other people’s lives, so I will be working with people over the next month or so, as part of this Sharing Circle Series, to help them tell their stories in the most honest and vulnerable way.

 Let me know what you think by commenting below, love hearing from you guys.
-Make sure to sure Linda some love below, as this wasn’t an easy story to share!
+Make sure to show Linda some love below, as this wasn’t an easy story to share!

 Happy birthday, Lemlem 🙂